Fundamental limitations on the device-independent quantum conference key agreement: Bounds on device-independent key distillation rate of states

-Here, $\hat{\mc{P}}$ is a protocol composed of classical local operations and public (classical) communication (cLOPC) acting on $n$ identical copies of $(\sigma,\mc{N})$ which, composed with the measurement, results in a quantum local operations and public (classical) communication (qLOPC) protocol. \end{definition}
+where $\kappa_n^\varepsilon$ is the rate of a key distillation protocol $\hat{\mc{P}}$ producing $\varepsilon$-secure output, acting on $n$ copies of the state $\sigma$, measured with $\mc{N}$.
+Here $\hat{\mc{P}}$ is a protocol composed of classical local operations and public (classical) communication (CLOPC) acting on $n$ identical copies of $(\sigma,\mc{N})$ which, composed with the measurement, results in a quantum local operations and public (classical) communication (QLOPC) protocol. \end{definition}

-The following lemma follows from the definition of $K^{iid}_{DI}$ (generalizing statements from bipartite DI-QKD in Refs.~\cite{CFH21,KHD21} to DI-CKA): \begin{lemma} The maximum device-independent quantum key distillation rate $K^{iid}_{DI}$ of a device $(\rho,\mc{M})$ is equal to the maximum device-independent quantum key distillation rate of a device $(\sigma,\mc{N})$ when $(\rho,\mc{M})= (\sigma,\mc{N})$:
+The following lemma follows from the definition of $K^{iid}_{DI}$ (generalizing statements from bipartite DI quantum key distillation in Refs.~\cite{CFH21,KHD21} to the DI-CKA). \begin{lemma} The maximum (multipartite) device-independent quantum key distillation rate $K^{iid}_{DI}$ of a device $(\rho,\mc{M})$ is equal to the maximum (multipartite) device-independent quantum key distillation rate of a device $(\sigma,\mc{N})$ when $(\rho,\mc{M})= (\sigma,\mc{N})$:

 \end{lemma}